 Amaryllis are another popular holiday plant, revered for their massive long lasting trumpet-like flowers.
 These tropical beauties are a great source of vibrant holiday color.
 Like poinsettias, the red varieties are more typically associated with the holidays but they also come in other colors like white and pink.
 Amaryllis can be purchased at Fort Collins Nursery as easy to grow bulbs or as finished plants, already potted and in bloom.
 If you’re growing your amaryllis from a bulb, plant the bulb in good potting soil, water regularly, and provide bright indirect light.
 Of all the flowering bulbs, amaryllis are the easiest to grow and your plant should begin blooming six to eight weeks after planting.
 As a general rule of thumb, plant your bulbs by October 15th for them to bloom by Thanksgiving, early November for them to bloom by Christmas, and mid-November for them to bloom by the New Year.

 Care: Amaryllis prefer bright light with an evenly moist soil.
 Be careful not to over-water.

 Ask our staff for tips to extend the life of your amaryllis after flowering.

-Christmas cactus are another great holiday bloomer that produces exotic flowers in a variety of colors that hang down like lovely Christmas ornaments from the end of the plant leaves.
-Their long bloom time spans all the seasonal holidays from November through January.
+Christmas cactus are another great holiday bloomer that produce exotic flowers in a variety of colors that hang down like lovely Christmas ornaments from the end of the plant’s leaves.
+Their long-lived blooms span all the seasonal holidays from November through January.
 They are low maintenance and easy to grow which makes them a popular choice for indoor growers this time of year.

 Care: Christmas cactus prefer a well-lit spot, shaded from direct sunlight.
 They prefer warm temperatures in the 55-70°F range.
 Water your Christmas cactus when the soil begins to dry and be sure not to let them go completely dry while in bloom.